clockley/scoretext/README.md

 # Note
 scoreurl.fcgi does not read urls passed to it, use the included web scraper.
 The included web scraper uses anyread-api.js by [maludecks](https://github.com/maludecks).
-I've forked this repo you can find it [here](https://github.com/clockley/anyread-api.js)
+I've forked this repo with a minor change you can find it [here](https://github.com/clockley/anyread-api.js)